 A complete car checkup includes fluids and filters, hoses and belts, the battery connection, the brake system and interior and exterior lighting.
-See here for more details from the Car Care Council about getting your vehicle in shape for the spring.
+Read more from the Car Care Council about getting your vehicle in shape for the spring.

 If you lack the knowledge to tackle minor maintenance jobs yourself, crack open an auto-repair manual specific to your car’s model.
 You can save a significant amount of cash by skipping a visit to a mechanic and doing some jobs yourself.

 Nicole Dow is a staff writer at The Penny Hoarder.